-If you have problems with TurbSim, please contact Bonnie Jonkman.
+If you have questions about TurbSim, please use our forums.
 We will respond to your needs if time and resources permit, but please do not expect an immediate response.
-Send comments or bug reports to:
+You can apply for an account on the forum here: https://wind.nrel.gov/forum/wind/viewforum.php?f=17